primelos/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.forEach is like a for loop but is only for arrays maps and sets and
+.map creates a new array and runs a function in every element in a array

-2. What is the difference between a function and a method?
+2. What is the difference between a function and a method? my simple answer is methods are only used in objects, functions can be used anywhere

 3. What is closure?

+closure has been hard for me to explain.
+But looking at it when you have a variable of a function nested in another function it keeps that function available to be called again.
+Kyle Simpson
+"closure is when a function "remembers" the variables outside of it, even if you pass that function elsewhere."

 4. Describe the four rules of the 'this' keyword.

+ Window Binding -what a keyword is referrencing to in a window object by default Impicit Binding - left side of the dot for example: looks at myCar when you invoke myCar.car().   only objects with methods New Binding -calling function with the new keyword the functions object keys are bound to the new function Explicit Binding - uses the call, apply, bind.  we invoke a function inside of object.

 5. Why do we need super() in an extended class?

+super grabs the attribute from the constructor of the main class

 ## Project Set up